Paul Weiner Paul Weiner

 Case Description

-The artist is repeatedly quoted across unrelated contexts in mainstream news outlets where attribution confers authority.
+The artist is repeatedly quoted in mainstream news outlets across unrelated contexts where attribution confers authority.
 Credibility accumulates through quotation as statements are accepted as truth or expert opinion.

 Mechanism